Azure/bicep-reps/active/deployment-principal-function.md

 ### Client side changes
 We will expose a new function in the Bicep within the `az` namespace.
 ### Server side changes (if applicable)
 We will implement the new function as part of the Deployment Engine on the backend.
+Notably, there already exists a [DeploymentUserIdentifier](https://msazure.visualstudio.com/One/_git/AzureUX-Deployments?path=/src/Engine/Host/Azure/AzureDeploymentEngine.cs&version=GBmaster&line=671&lineEnd=672&lineStartColumn=1&lineEndColumn=1&lineStyle=plain&_a=contents), which is currently used for the secure outputs feature to check access permissions.
+We should reuse this class if possible, as it seems to represent what we need here.
+In that case, a refactor of the class and its usages may be needed to accommodate the new function.

 ### Examples

 - Assigning RBAC role